-Description | Manuscript volume, 15th century, containing Book 1 of the "Malogranatum": 'De Confessione' by Gallus.
+Description | Manuscript volume, 15th century, containing Book 1 of the "Malogranatum": 'De Confessione'.
 The volume consists of a paper text block with a calfskin blind-tooled binding over boards (not original).
 Main body text in black with red rubrics, highlights and paragraph marks throughout.

 On the inside of the front and rear boards the imprint of manuscript fragment pastedowns is visible.
 The fragments are now missing, but the imprints show they were both from a 12th century German manuscript.
 The rear pastedown had a list of antiphons and the text on the front pastedown shows the original manuscript may have been a treatise on music.